 Immediate attention has been given to clients in crisis, imminent risk, or in an emergency situation.

-APS programs are encouraged to utilize standardized and validated screening tools.
+APS programs are encouraged to utilize standardized and validated decision-making tools and screening tools for determining whether mistreatment has occurred.

+APS workers are trained on and have a clear understanding of the definitions of case findings (for example, “confirmed” or “unfounded”).

 Acceptance of APS services is voluntary (except in cases where there has been a determination of extreme risk and the client lacks capacity or cannot consent to services.
 See Section 5b, Involuntary Intervention, below).